Bardayal 'Lofty' Nadjamerrek

 Bardayal "Lofty" Nadjamerrek AO (c.
 1926–2009) was a Kunwinjku Aboriginal artist of the Mok clan.
-He belonged to the Duwa moiety and spoke the Kundedjnjenghmi language.
+He belonged to the Dhuwa moiety and spoke the Kundedjnjenghmi language.
 He is currently referred to by his skin and clan as "Wamud Namok", following the Kunwinjku custom of avoiding use of the name of deceased persons.

-Nadjamerrek was made an Officer of the Order of Australia (AO) in the 2004 Australia Day Honours for "service to the preservation of Indigenous culture as a Senior Traditional man and significant artist whose work documents the relationship of the land and its ancestral past via the Mimih Spirits of rock art".
+Bardayal Nadjamerrek was made an Officer of the Order of Australia (AO) in the 2004 Australia Day Honours for "service to the preservation of Indigenous culture as a Senior Traditional man and significant artist whose work documents the relationship of the land and its ancestral past via the Mimih Spirits of rock art".
+He is recognized as being very knowledgeable about country, environment, and the use of ochres.
+He helped map out places of "Aboriginal cultural significance, sacred sites that may have been lost had they not been documented."

+Early life

+Bardayal “Lofty” Nadjamerrek, who was otherwise known as Wamud Namok, was born around 1926 in the upper Mann River region of Western Arnhem Land to his father, Yanjorluk.
+When Bardayal was young, he and his family spent time traveling the plateau, “developing his detailed knowledge of the stone country.”
+Nadjamerrek spent much of his childhood on the plateau known as Stone Country where he lived a largely traditional hunter-gatherer life with occasional visits to missions and settlements to trade goods.